Yongle Zhang | 张永乐

 ABOUT

-I am a Ph.D. candidate at the College of Information Studies (iSchool), University of Maryland, College Park, where I work with my advisor Dr. Ge Gao.
+I am a Ph.D. candidate at the College of Information, University of Maryland, College Park, where I work with my advisor Dr. Ge Gao.

-Previously, I obtained a B.S. in Computer Science from the University of Minnesota, Twin Cities in 2019, and a B.E. degree in Computer Science and Technology from the University of Electronic Science and Technology of China (UESTC, 电子科技大学) in 2018.
+Previously, I obtained a B.S. in Computer Science from the University of Minnesota, Twin Cities, and a B.E. degree in Computer Science and Technology from the University of Electronic Science and Technology of China (电子科技大学).
 I was lucky to be an undergraduate research assistant supervised by Dr. Haiyi Zhu and Dr. Lana Yarosh at Grouplens Research.

 NEWS